 I must say that I was wowed by the Aiguille Rouge and its unobstructed panoramic views.
 I’ll get back to that later.

-Les Arcs, one of the Alps largest ski domains
+Les Arcs, one of the Alps’ largest ski domains

 Les Arcs ranks amongst the most prestigious ski resorts in the world.
-In fact, the very large domain is made up of several “Arcs”:
+In fact, the vast domain is made up of several “Arcs”:

 - Arc 1600, accessible from Bourg-Saint-Maurice by the road or via the funicular.